CTristan/lobotomy-corporation-mods/INTEGRATION_TESTING_CHECKLIST.md

 - [ ] Creates BadLuckProtectionForGifts.dat file.
 - [ ] Completing the day records the number of times worked for each abnormality and agent.
-- [ ] Restarting the day doesn't add to number of times worked in dat file.
+- [ ] Restarting the day doesn't add to the number of times worked in dat file.
-- [ ] Working, restarting, then working and completing a day doesn't include work counts from before the restart.
+- [ ] Working, restarting, starting, then completing a day doesn't include work counts from before the restart.
 - [ ] Creating a new game empties the BadLuckProtectionForGifts.dat file.

 ## Unofficial Bugfixes

 - [ ] Wasted Stat Upgrades
   - [ ] Have an agent with a base Fortitude of 65 that has Crumbling Armor's gift, causing the Fortitude level to be level 3.
 Upgrade the agent's Fortitude and verify that the Fortitude level is now level 4.
 - [ ] Crumbling Armor Bugfixes
   - [ ] Start a day with an agent that has Crumbling Armor's gift, replace Crumbling Armor's gift, then have the agent do attachment work and make sure the agent doesn't die.
   - [ ] Have an agent with multiple gifts get Crumbling Armor's gift, replace one of the other gifts, then have the agent do attachment work and make sure the agent dies.

 ## Free Customization